 Prior to attending law school, Tamar worked for several years as an immigration paralegal where she gained valuable experience working with employment-based petitions and applications.
 Prior to joining the firm, Tamar worked for several years at another immigration law firm where her practice focused primarily on detention and removal cases, motions to reopen, cancellation of removal relief, affirmative and defensive asylum claims, temporary protected status and other family-based petitions.

-Tamar has testified before the Virginia General Assembly in support of amending state laws to the benefit of immigrants and the Commonwealth of Virginia as a whole.
-She is admitted to practice law in Virginia, and is a member of the Virginia State Bar and the American Immigration Lawyers Association (AILA).
-Tamar is a first-generation American of Jamaican heritage and a native of New York City.
-She is fluent in English and Spanish.
+Tamar has testified before the Virginia General Assembly in support of amending state laws to the benefit of immigrants and the Commonwealth of Virginia as a whole, and has shared her knowledge with other attorneys by presenting at state and nationally-sponsored bar events.
+Tamar presented at the 2017 American Immigration Lawyers Association (AILA) National Conference on a panel entitled "Humanitarian Options of Last Resort."
+Tamar is admitted to practice law in Virginia, and is a member of the Virginia State Bar and the American Immigration Lawyers Association (AILA).
+She is a first-generation American of Jamaican heritage and a native of New York City, and is fluent in English and Spanish.

 Areas of Practice:

 William & Mary School of Law, J.D., 2011

 William and Mary Journal of Women and the Law

 Fully bilingual (Spanish and English written and spoken)